CamStan/test-docs/unifyfs-docs/docs/build.rst

 provided by either PMI2 or PMIx.
 To enable this support, pass either the ``--enable-pmi`` or ``--enable-pmix`` option to configure.
 Without PMI support, a distributed file system accessible to all servers is required.

+SPATH
+******

+The spath library can be optionally used to normalize relative paths (e.g., ones containing ".", "..", and extra or trailing "/") and enable the support of using relative paths within an application.
+To enable, use the ``--with-spath`` configure option or provide the appropriate ``CPPFLAGS`` and ``LDFLAGS`` at configure time.

 Transparent Mounting for MPI Applications
 *****************************************